quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 - The unperturbed Hamiltonian is not diagonal
 - We have a multivariate perturbation

-Because diagonalization is both standard, and not our focus, `_Pymablock_` won't do it for us.
+Because diagonalization is both standard, and not our focus, {{Pymablock}} won't do it for us.
 However, it will properly treat a non-diagonal unperturbed Hamiltonian if we provide its eigenvectors.

 ### 1. Define a Hamiltonian